AaltoSciComp/scicomp-docs/training/python-scicomp/index.rst

 versions (or have already done so), so at this point you should use version 3 unless you're working on an existing project that for some reason hasn't yet been ported to version 3.
 Accordingly, in this course we will use Python 3.
+For more info, see `Python 3 statement <https://python3statement.org/>`_ by many other the major projects.

 Practical details